-When we preform certain exercises and movements, we create intra-abdominal pressure.
+When we perform certain exercises and movements, we create intra-abdominal pressure.
 Sometimes this is a good thing and sometimes not.
 For pregnancy, diastasis, POP and low back pain making sure we manage that pressure is important.
 Too much and it can make us symptomatic, causing pain and discomfort.
 Too little and the body might not be able to with stand the load being placed on it.

 When it comes to exercise, we can defiantly help to manage this by using our breath.

-To Expand Or Stretch
+To Expand or Stretch

 Breathing in or out can create length and expand certain muscles when we are doing different movements and exercises.
-Think mermaid in Pilates- we breath in when the arm is over the head to help expand the ribs and create length in the waist.
+Think mermaid in Pilates- we breathe in when the arm is over the head to help expand the ribs and create length in the waist.
 We often use the out breath to help us stretch too.
 We use this to try and help our brains, allow our bodies to release a little bit further into a stretch.

 A breath out can help create power out put, think when lifting with effort or in the upwards phase of a sit up type movement.
 The breath can help to generate more power to the working muscles, providing oxygen due to the change in our internal pressure.

-When In Doubt, Breath Out
+When In Doubt, Breathe Out

 We can see then that breath can play an important role in exercise.
 But we still haven’t looked at WHEN.
 This really does depend as we have briefly looked at above.
-If you get lost breath out, always.
+If you get lost breathe out, always.
 Or when you feel the biggest effort of your exercise or movement is.

-For example in a squat the effort is on the way up- against gravity, so this is where you need to breath out.
+For example in a squat the effort is on the way up- against gravity, so this is where you need to breathe out.
 Your inbreath then would be the lower phase.
 This rule is then applied to the push phase of a push up, the pull of a bent over row, the upwards phase of a sit up.
 When we take limbs away from the body, such as lunges or leg stretches, the breath would normally be in as it goes away and out as it returns.
 This is where it can get a little confusing.